Sriharsha-Thokala/Adventure-Works-EDA-Using-SQL/README.md

 ---

-📊 EDA Phases and Insights
+📊 EDA Phases and Insights:

 1️⃣ Database Exploration
 - Viewed all tables and columns